-Throughout the school, children use laptops, I pads, digital media and control mechanisms to support and develop their learning.
+Throughout the school, children use laptops, Ipads, digital media and control mechanisms to support and develop their learning.
 Computing is an integral part of the curriculum and is evident in every class's daily learning.
 We have a wide variety of software which supports the curriculum from Reception to year 6.

-The school has its own website and virtual learning site where parents can gain information and children can store their work to share at home.
-This can be found at www.laughtonschool.co.uk This is especially effective in stimulating pupil discussion and investigation linked to their learning, through forums and wikis.
+The school has its own website where parents can gain information.
+This can be found at www.laughtonschool.co.uk

 An essential part of developing children's understanding is ensuring that all pupils have safe access to technology and therefore e-safety is taught and explored by all pupils, appropriate to their age.
+Pupils also undertake design technology work from an early stage.